 The following entries in the Restriction List (Annex XVII) restrict substances in relation to textiles and/or leather articles:

-Entry 47 (paragraphs 5-7), restriction on chromium VI compounds in leather articles coming into contact with the skin.
+- Entry 47 (paragraphs 5-7), restriction on chromium VI compounds in leather articles coming into contact with the skin; and

 The following entries of the Restriction List (Annex XVII) specifically include a derogation for electrical and electronic equipment: